hpca-uji/PyDTNN/CONTRIBUTING.md

 - Keep `Makefile` and `pyproject.toml` in sync, any changes in dependencies versions must be reflected in both.

 ## Components
-- If components structure changes, update the `Structure` section of this document accordingly.
+- When components structure changes, update the `Structure` section of this document accordingly.
-- If the Model or Dataset components structure changes, update the class's `__init__` diagram.
+- When the Model or Dataset components structure changes, update the class's `__init__` diagram.

 # Knowledge
 _Things you should keep in mind_

 ## Bootstrapping
 - In components, `__init__` is used for model-agnostic configuration, and `_model_init` for model specific configuration, and `_post_init` and resource allocation.
+- When using componentes with backends, when initialized (via `_init_backend`) the instance will reset, so no modifications (such as with `setattr`) will be visible.

 ## GPU
 - `--use-gpudirect` moves data from CPU (`ndarray`) to GPU (`GPUArray`), requires `enable-cudnn`